A Western Australian community that experiences minimal alcohol and other drug-related harms and optimal mental health

 On 1 July 2015, the Mental Health Commission and the Drug and Alcohol Office amalgamated, establishing an integrated approach to mental health and alcohol and other drugs service delivery for Western Australia.
 The merger recognises that commonly, drug and alcohol and mental health problems co-exist.
 Studies estimate that at least 30% to 50% of people with mental health or alcohol or other drug problems have co-occurring problems.

 We do not provide direct mental health services, but purchase services for the State from a range of providers including public Health Service Providers, a wide range of non-government organisations and private service providers.
 Since the amalgamation we are also responsible for the network of drug and alcohol treatment services and programs formerly provided or purchased by the Drug and Alcohol Office.
+The governance of mental health services provided by public Health Service Providers is outlined here.

 We are guided by the Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025, which sets out the optimal mix and level of mental health, alcohol and other drug services required for the people of Western Australia.